MichaelPeter/BlazorHybridWebGPUTest/readme.md

 ### What can be done

 - Hold the left mouse key to move the camera
 - Click the spheres to select them.
+(Currently not working under WebGPU, see error)
 - In WPF Window FPS from WebGL or WebGPU is displayed.

 ## Technologies demonstrated